 - Avocado - Add a nice creamy texture.
 When selecting, make sure they're not too soft, but not too firm.
 Using a knife carefully, make a slit down the middle of the avocado all the way around lengthwise following the pit.
 Twist both halves until they pull apart and pop out the pit using a small pasta spoon. with that same spoon, scoop out the avocado and slices lengthwise into thin slices (1/8 inch thick).

-- Seaweed Snack Squares - Are what make this dish as close to a sushi roll as you can get.
+- Seaweed Snack Squares - These are what make this dish as close to a sushi roll as you can get.
 Any dried roasted seaweed will work, but remember you will need to cut the sheets into squares.

 Here are a few ways you can vary or make changes to your Salmon Buddha Bowl:

-- How to make it vegetarian or vegan: If you're vegan why not replace the salmon with other vegetables like asaparagus or fresh cucumbers?
-As you know, regular mayo won't work for you, but a bottle of vegan friendly mayonnaise at your local grocery store.
+- How to make it vegetarian or vegan: If you're vegan why not replace the salmon with other vegetables like asparagus or fresh cucumbers?
+As you know, regular mayo won't work for you, but a bottle of vegan-friendly mayonnaise at your local grocery store.